wp-plugins/easy-google-fonts/readme.txt

 9. View and manage all of your custom controls in the admin area.

 == Changelog ==
+= 1.2.5 =
+* Performance enhancement for older browsers implemented.
+Safe to upgrade.

 = 1.2 =
 * Big Update: Complete Rewrite of Plugin
 * New controls: Background Color, Margin, Padding and Display.